Beautiful Spring Wedding Colors and Combinations You’ll Adore

 Need help putting together your palette?
 Use a color tool to help you decide which colors will work best together.
 Simply pick your main shade from the color wheel and receive the colors that work best together to create a stunning effect.

-Discover 6 spring wedding color schemes that are smoldering for 2020
+Discover 6 color schemes that are smoldering for spring 2020

 Looking to be a trendsetter for your spring 2020 wedding?
-Here are some lovely emerging spring wedding color schemes:
+Here are some lovely emerging schemes:

 Pair together ivory, champagne, beige, and sage green to create a spring garden effect.

 Lilac, lavender, and light pink.
 These shades are perfect for the spring as they can be found in full bloom just about anywhere.

 Terracotta, teal, sand, and foggy blue.
 A balance of warm and cool tones keep this hot-for-2020 color scheme mellow and complementary to any style.